fqantonio/GoingInductive/README.md

 # METHODS

 The **statistical analysis** uses R code software in the RStudio[^readme-4] IDE release and the principal method is the non-parametric inferential treatment group effect.
 There is also a discussion towards the non-parametric regression inference, regression discontinuity design and clustering, just to have same feedback from other types of analysis that could show incoherence.
+The methods used take in account the idependency samples and the non-normality sample distribution, in general.

 [^readme-4]: RStudio, <https://posit.co/products/open-source/rstudio/>